any-docs/css/content/reference/properties/corner-shape/index.md

 ### Values

-- {{cssxref("corner-shape-value")}}
+- `corner-shape-value`
-  - A {{cssxref("superellipse()")}} or keyword equivalent describing the shape of the corner.
+  - A `superellipse()` or keyword equivalent describing the shape of the corner.

 ## Description

-The `corner-shape` property is used to modify the shape of rounded corners created by the {{cssxref("border-radius")}} property and its associated longhands.
+The `corner-shape` property is used to modify the shape of rounded corners created by the `border-radius` property and its associated longhands.
 Already-rounded corners can be further customized in terms of the degree of rounding applied to them, allowing the creation of, for example, bevelled, notched, and squircle corners.
 Borders, outlines, shadows, and background effects applied to the container will follow the defined corner shape.

 If a `border-radius` is not applied to a container, or the `border-radius` resolves to `0`, `corner-shape` will have no effect.

-The `corner-shape` shorthand property and its associated [`corner-*-shape` shorthands and longhands](#corner--shape_shorthands_and_longhands) accept one to four {{cssxref("&lt;corner-shape-value>")}} values.
-Each is specified directly as a {{cssxref("superellipse()")}} function or a keyword describing a common shape.
+The `corner-shape` shorthand property and its associated [`corner-*-shape` shorthands and longhands](#corner--shape_shorthands_and_longhands) accept one to four `&lt;corner-shape-value>` values.
+Each is specified directly as a `superellipse()` function or a keyword describing a common shape.
 Each keyword is equivalent to a specific `superellipse()` value.

 The default (initial) value of `corner-shape` is `round`, which gives the same effect as using `border-radius` on its own, without `corner-shape`.
 There is also a keyword value `square`, which gives the same effect as default square corners, effectively removing any `border-radius` applied.
 The `bevel` value has the effect of drawing a straight line between the two ends of a `border-radius`.